Lak Hok: History

 Its name "Lak Hok" means "sixth milepost", refers to sixth milepost of Khlong Prem Prachakon, a canal that dug in King Rama V's reign bridging downtown Bangkok to Bang Pa-in district in Phra Nakhon Si Ayutthaya province.
 The canal flows through the area.

 Lak Hak was upgraded to a sub-district municipality from the sub-district administrative organization (TAO) on August 24, 2007.

 In the Ayutthaya period, the area around Lak Hok was used to grow rice and plant sugarcane to be sent to feed the royal elephants in the royal court.

 Passed to the Rattanakosin period, this area has been abandoned.
 In the King Rama IV's reign, Phra Phison Sombat Boribun, the courtier of the Kromma Tha Sai (the equivalent of the department of Chinese affairs in Siam) brought the Chinese to pioneer the cultivation of sugarcane, including building a sugarcane mill.
 Later, it was changed to rice cultivation.

 Geography

 The terrain is a lowland with the Chao Phraya River running through the middle, which is separated into many different canals and waterways.
 Mueang Pathum Thani is situated on both sides where river bisected.

 Adjacent areas are (from north clockwise): Bang Phun in its district, Prachathipat in Thanyaburi district and Khu Khot in Lam Luk Ka district, Si Kan in Don Mueang district of Bangkok, and Ban Mai in its district, respectively.

-Lak Hok is 5 km from the city of Pathum Thani, 32 km from Bangkok, with a total area of 11.7 sq km (about 4.5 sq mi).
+Lak Hok is 5 km from the city of Pathum Thani, 32 km from Bangkok, with a total area of 11.7 km2 (about 4.5 sq mi).

 Demography

 The area has a total population of 21,704 (10,242 men, 11,462 women) in 11,588 households.
-The average density is 1,855.04 people per sq km.
+The average density is 1,855.04 people per km2.

 The local population is engaged in a variety of occupations, including agriculture, employment, civil service, and trading.